Celebrating the Invisible Artistry and Great Direction of ‘Spotlight’Matt Singer |

 The 2016 Academy Award nominations have just been announced, but Tom McCarthy’s Spotlight has been the frontrunner for months.
 It was anointed the film to beat for Best Picture way back in September, when it debuted to rapturous reviews at the Toronto International Film Festival.
 Sure enough, when John Krasinski and Academy President Cheryl Boone Isaacs revealed this year’s nominees, the drama about the Boston Globe reporters who revealed a sex-abuse cover-up within the Catholic Church earned six nods, including Best Supporting Actor and Actress, Best Original Screenplay, Best Editing, and Best Picture.
 According to most experts (and Google search results) it’s sitting in pole position heading into the home stretch of awards season.

-But frontrunner status comes with a price, namely heightened expectations and criticism, even for a movie that previously drew near-universal consensus (even the Vatican’s official radio station gave Spotlight a positive review).
+But frontrunner status comes with a price, namely heightened expectations and criticism, even for a movie that previously drew near-universal consensus (including the Vatican’s official radio station).
 Once a movie becomes an award favorite it also becomes a target, at which point it’s not longer enough to be an outstanding thriller; it must also be an all-time great work of art.
 And thus a quiet backlash begins to pick up steam and volume.
 It’s going to keep getting louder until Oscar night.

 Spotlight certainly doesn’t have the visual panache of The Revenant or The Hateful Eight, but that doesn’t automatically make it a lesser film.
 Lavish cinematic style is not an automatic and objective good.
 It needs to suit the material.
 And it would not suit the material in Spotlight.
 This is a story about singularly focused journalists who work tirelessly but anonymously in a drab, nondescript office.
 These are not glamorous people performing exotic activities.
 They wear big puffy shirts and pleated khakis.
 They constantly scribble in writer’s notebooks.
 They hang out in forgotten library archives next to rotting rat carcasses.